 Related Major & Minors: International Business, International Relations

-Program Director: Teresa Parrish Smotherman, Associate Professor of Modern Foreign Languages
+Program Director: Teresa Parrish Smotherman, Professor of Modern Language

 For a student studying the Spanish language, nothing can be more fulfilling that studying in the native country of Spain.
-Wesleyan College maintains cooperative agreements through the Institute for the International Education of Students (IES) which provides access to a wide range of institutionally approved national and international colleges and universities in popular destinations that include the United Kingdom, France, Germany, Spain, Japan, China, Australia, Austria and Argentina.
+Wesleyan College maintains cooperative agreements with numerous Study Abroad programs (IES, AIFS, CIEE, Travel and Education, and others) which provide access to a wide range of institutionally approved national and international colleges and universities in popular destinations that include the United Kingdom, France, Germany, Spain, Japan, China, Australia, Austria, Cuba, and Argentina.
 Studying Abroad opportunities are available and encouraged for students making this career path.
 Click here for Study Abroad information.

 The department encourages internships and volunteer projects which tap the language skills acquired in the classroom.
 Some of these activities may, at the discretion of a faculty sponsor, be applied for credit in the field studies category.

-Wesleyan language students have the opportunity to work as tutors in local schools, volunteer in library reading programs, and intern with multinational businesses.
+Wesleyan language students have the opportunity to work as tutors on campus and in local schools, volunteer in library reading programs, and intern with multinational businesses.

 Students also have the opportunity to be inducted into the Phi Sigma Iota Honor Society.

-Students who major or minor in Spanish or French or study German or Chinese often continue graduate and professional studies in education, international business or relations, journalism, medicine, biology or chemistry.
+Students who major or minor in Spanish or French or study German, Chinese, or Japanese often continue graduate and professional studies in education, international business or relations, journalism, medicine, biology or chemistry.
 Others immediately enter the workforce.

-Sarah Jacqueline Harrell DeSmet Associate Professor of French and Spanish.
+Sarah Jacqueline Harrell DeSmet Professor of Modern Languages.
 B.A.
 (French and Spanish) Vanderbilt University 1990; M.A.
 (French Literature) Indiana University 1993; Ph.D.
 (Romance Languages) University of Georgia 2001.
 My professional interests include 18th-century women’s epistolary novels in French, especially Isabelle de Charrière, translation, and foreign language education.
 Tate email@example.com

-Teresa Parrish Smotherman Associate Professor of Modern Foreign Languages.
+Teresa Parrish Smotherman Professor of Modern Languages.
 B.A.
 (Spanish) Valdosta State College, 1973; M.A.
 (Spanish) University of Georgia 1983; Ph.D.
 (Romance Languages) University of Georgia 1996.
-My research interests include both contemporary Latin American literature, specifically in the area of Liberation Theology, and Peninsular Spanish poetry, the generation of 1950.
+My research interests include both contemporary Latin American literature, specifically in the area of Liberation Theology, Peninsular Spanish poetry, the generation of 1950, and the influence of the Masons on Spanish and Latin American history and literature.
 I am also interested in second language acquisition and the teaching of applied linguistics.
 Tate email@example.com